reduxjs/redux-toolkit/docs/api/createAsyncThunk.md

 ## Parameters

+`createAsyncThunk` accepts two parameters: a string action `type` value, and a `payloadCreator` callback.

 ### `type`

 A string that will be used to generate additional Redux action type constants, representing the lifecycle of an async request: